-A Virtual Private Network (VPN) encrypts and sends all Internet data between your computer and another computer.
+A Virtual Private Network (VPN) encrypts and sends all Internet data from your computer through another computer.
 This computer could belong to a commercial or nonprofit VPN service, your company, or a trusted contact.
-Once a VPN service is correctly configured, you can use it to access webpages, e-mail, instant messaging, VoIP and any other Internet service.
-A VPN protects your traffic from being intercepted locally, but your VPN provider can keep logs of your traffic (websites you access, and when you access them) or even provide a third party with the ability to snoop directly on your web browsing.
-Depending on your threat model, the possibility of a government listening in on your VPN connection or obtaining the logs may be a significant risk and, for some users, could outweigh the short-term benefits of using a VPN.
+Once a VPN service is correctly configured, you can use it to access webpages, e-mail, instant messaging, VoIP, and any other Internet service.
+A VPN protects your traffic from being spied on locally, but your VPN provider can still keep logs of the websites you access, or even let a third party snoop directly on your web browsing.
+Depending on your threat model, the possibility of a government listening in on your VPN connection or getting hold of VPN logs may be a significant risk.
+For some users, this could outweigh the short-term benefits of using a VPN.

 Tor Anchor link

-When used with a couple of optional features (bridges and pluggable transports) Tor is the gold standard for secure censorship circumvention against a local state, since it will both bypass almost all national censorship, and if properly configured, protect your identity from an adversary listening in on your country’s networks.
-It can be slow and hard to use, however.
+Tor will not only bypass almost all national censorship, but, if properly configured, can also protect your identity from an adversary listening in on your country’s networks.
+It can, however, be slow and difficult to use.Last reviewed:2017-08-10

 How to: Encrypt Your iPhone

 If you have an iPhone 3GS or later, an iPod touch 3rd generation or later, or any iPad, you can protect the contents of your device using encryption.
 That means that if someone gets physical access to your device, they will also need your passcode to decrypt what's stored on it, including contacts, instant messages or texts, call logs and email.

 In fact, most modern Apple devices encrypt their contents by default, with various levels of protection.
 But to protect yourself from someone obtaining your data by physically stealing your device, you need to tie that encryption to a passphrase or code that only you know.